Beeny History, Family Crest & Coats of Arms

 Saint Bean or Beyn ( fl.
 1011), was, according to Fordun, appointed first bishop of Murthlach by Malclom II, at the instance of Pope Benedict VIII.
 A fragment of the charter of Malcolm II (1003-1029?), preserved in the register of the diocese of Aberdeen confirms this claim.
 However, St. Bean is distinctly referred to as a native of Ireland: 'In Hybernia natalis Beani primi episcopi Aberdonensis et confessoris'.

-Important Dates for the Beeny family
+Early History of the Beeny family

 This web page shows only a small excerpt of our Beeny research.
 Another 139 words (10 lines of text) covering the years 1411, 1400, 1550 and 1745 are included under the topic Early Beeny History in all our PDF Extended History products and printed products wherever possible.